larongbingo/blipblop/README.md

 Therefore writing a library that automatically handles the HTTP Server, routing and others can be beneficial for devs that only needs write prototypes.
 The point of this library is to automate the creation of the CRUD APIs needed for each model.

+This library would only be providing the Router Middleware for Express.

 ```ts
 class Book {
     title: string;